Why Is ELK Keypad Showing Lost Comms on Data Bus?

 Most smart lock failures people label as hardware issues turn out to be a code wiped during a sync, or a setting reset nobody remembers triggering.

-- Loose/incorrect data bus wiring
+- RS-485 data bus wiring fault

-- Power drop on bus segment
+- Addressing conflict on the bus

 Before you go — try one of these (they fix most cases).